Holiday Traditions: Starting Traditions with Grandchildren

 Check with parents before starting a tradition

-Whether you want to start a holiday tradition with your grandchildren that passes on your values or one that simply revolves around fun, make sure you’ve discussed your plans with parents.
-It’s always important to run any ideas past parents before sharing them with your grandchildren.
-Parents may have reasons they’d like you to change your approach, or suggestions for traditions you can all enjoy together.
+Whether you want to start a holiday tradition with your grandchildren that passes on your values or one that simply revolves around fun, discussing your plans with parents is essential.
+Parents may have reasons they'd like you to change your approach, or suggestions for traditions you can all enjoy together.
 Family traditions that involve the whole family are the best kind.

 You may also like: